Proudly Serving Lake County, IL - including Lake Forest, Wilmette, Winnetka and nearby

 Learn more about specific IAQ and sick building syndrome issues by reading our frequently asked questions.

-Contact Dr. Energy Saver (N.E.
-Illinois) to set up an appointment with one of our technicians.
+Contact Dr. Energy Saver N.E.
+Illinois to set up an appointment with one of our technicians.
 They will inspect your home and provide prioritized suggestions for reducing indoor air pollutants.
 You don't have to deal with a "sick" home any longer!
-Give us a call at 1-888-610-0413 or contact us online.
+Give us a call at 1-855-568-0838 or contact us online.

-Dr. Energy Saver (N.E.
-Illinois) proudly serves Wilmette, Lake Forest, Winnetka, Highland Park, Kennilworth, Deerfield, Lake Bluff, Barrington, Highwood, Fort Sheridan and nearby areas of Illinois.
+Dr. Energy Saver N.E.
+Illinois proudly serves Wilmette, Lake Forest, Winnetka, Highland Park, Kenilworth, Deerfield, Lake Bluff, Arlington Heights, Barrington, Highwood and nearby areas of Illinois.